 - Rick Parfitt, 68, British singer, songwriter, and guitarist (Status Quo), infection.

-- George Michael, 53, British singer (Wham!) and songwriter (“Wake Me Up Before You Go-Go,” “Careless Whisper,” “Last Christmas”), suspected heart failure.
+- George Michael, 53, British singer (Wham!) and songwriter (“Wake Me Up Before You Go-Go,” “Careless Whisper,” “Last Christmas”), was suspected of heart failure.